 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows in the property were seen to be a combination of original timber frame construction containing single glazing and replacement uPVC construction containing double glazing.
-It is assumed that replacement windows and doors comply with relevant building and fire regulations.
-The subjects are accessed by uPVC double glazed doors to the front and rear.
+The windows in the property were seen to be a combination of original timber frame construction containing single glazing (with secondary glazing installed), replacement uPVC construction containing double glazing and Velux style window units.
+The subjects are accessed by glazed timbers doors to the front, a uPVC door to the rear and a uPVC door giving access to the front porch sitting area.
+The fascia and soffit boards appear to be formed in timber and a suitably qualified contractor can give further advice in this regard.
 External decorations Visually inspected.
 External decorations incorporate paint finishes.
 Conservatories / porches Visually inspected.
-There is a porch addition located to the front of the property.
-This incorporates uPVC double glazed windows and doors under a shallow mono pitched perspex roof covering.
-The porch entrance area had fixed heating.
-Communal areas None.
-Garages and permanent outbuildings None.
+There is a porch addition located to the side/rear of the property which was seen to be of brick construction under a mono pitched felt roof covering.
+There is also a porch sitting area located to the front of the property which is overlaid with a mono pitched perspex roof covering.
+Communal areas Circulation areas visually inspected.
+None.
+Garages and permanent outbuildings Visually inspected.
+There is a detached single car garage located in the rear garden grounds.
+This was seen to be of brick construction rendered externally under a pitched and tiled roof covering.
+The garage is accessed by way of a metal vehicular roller door to the front and timber pedestrian door to the side.
+The garage incorporates timber framed single glazed window units.

 Outside areas and boundaries Visually inspected.
 There are private garden grounds to the front, side and rear of the property.
-The garden grounds incorporate retaining walls which will incur a higher than average repair cost.
+Off street parking is provided in the garden grounds.
+The garden grounds incorporate retaining walls which will incur higher than average repair/maintenance costs.
 Ceilings Visually inspected from floor level.
-The ceilings in the property were seen to be formed in a combination of plaster and plasterboard finishes.
+The ceilings in the property were seen to be formed in a combination of timber lath and plaster and plasterboard materials.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 The internal walls in the property are overlaid in a combination of plaster and plasterboard finishes.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
-The flooring in the property appeared to be of timber construction.
-Fitted floor coverings were noted within which restricted the scope of our inspection.
+1 Floors including sub floors Flooring in the property appeared to be of timber construction.
+Fitted floorcoverings were noted within which restricted the scope of our inspection.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery incorporate timber skirtings and doorways.
-The kitchen facility incorporates fitted units.
+Internal joinery incorporates timber skirtings and doorways.
+The kitchen facility incorporates fitted unit.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There are older style gas fire heaters within the living room and dining room apartments.
+All other fireplaces in the property have been blocked over and are no longer in use.
+It is assumed that the chimneys are adequately vented with the chimneys capped.
+Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.